ConocoPhillips (NYSE:COP) Shares Sold by Park Place Capital Corp

-Park Place Capital Corp lessened its stake in ConocoPhillips (NYSE:COP – Free Report) by 53.9% in the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 2,016 shares of the energy producer’s stock after selling 2,361 shares during the period.
-Park Place Capital Corp’s holdings in ConocoPhillips were worth $234,000 at the end of the most recent quarter.
+Park Place Capital Corp lessened its position in ConocoPhillips (NYSE:COP – Free Report) by 53.9% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 2,016 shares of the energy producer’s stock after selling 2,361 shares during the period.
+Park Place Capital Corp’s holdings in ConocoPhillips were worth $234,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of COP.
-West Tower Group LLC bought a new position in ConocoPhillips in the 2nd quarter valued at about $27,000.
-Orion Capital Management LLC bought a new position in ConocoPhillips in the 3rd quarter valued at about $27,000.
-West Branch Capital LLC grew its position in ConocoPhillips by 87.8% in the 4th quarter.
-West Branch Capital LLC now owns 231 shares of the energy producer’s stock valued at $27,000 after buying an additional 108 shares in the last quarter.
-RVW Wealth LLC bought a new position in ConocoPhillips in the 3rd quarter valued at about $28,000.
-Finally, Fairfield Bush & CO. bought a new position in ConocoPhillips in the 1st quarter valued at about $31,000.
-Institutional investors own 82.36% of the company’s stock.
+A number of other large investors have also modified their holdings of the company.
+Financial Security Advisor Inc. increased its holdings in shares of ConocoPhillips by 8.4% in the 4th quarter.
+Financial Security Advisor Inc. now owns 3,100 shares of the energy producer’s stock worth $360,000 after acquiring an additional 241 shares during the period.
+Arkadios Wealth Advisors increased its holdings in shares of ConocoPhillips by 5.1% in the 4th quarter.
+Arkadios Wealth Advisors now owns 7,094 shares of the energy producer’s stock worth $823,000 after acquiring an additional 343 shares during the period.
+International Assets Investment Management LLC increased its holdings in shares of ConocoPhillips by 13,905.3% in the 4th quarter.
+International Assets Investment Management LLC now owns 1,114,261 shares of the energy producer’s stock worth $129,332,000 after acquiring an additional 1,106,305 shares during the period.
+Amarillo National Bank bought a new position in ConocoPhillips in the 4th quarter valued at about $205,000.
+Finally, Arvest Investments Inc. bought a new position in ConocoPhillips in the 4th quarter valued at about $1,057,000.
+Institutional investors and hedge funds own 82.36% of the company’s stock.

 ConocoPhillips Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 1st.
-Investors of record on Monday, February 19th were given a $0.78 dividend.
-This represents a $3.12 annualized dividend and a yield of 2.34%.
-The ex-dividend date was Thursday, February 15th.
-This is a positive change from ConocoPhillips’s previous quarterly dividend of $0.58.
+The business also recently declared a quarterly dividend, which was paid on Friday, March 1st.
+Stockholders of record on Monday, February 19th were paid a $0.78 dividend.
+The ex-dividend date of this dividend was Thursday, February 15th.
+This is an increase from ConocoPhillips’s previous quarterly dividend of $0.58.
+This represents a $3.12 dividend on an annualized basis and a dividend yield of 2.34%.
 ConocoPhillips’s dividend payout ratio is 25.61%.

 Wall Street Analyst Weigh In

 COP has been the subject of a number of recent analyst reports.
+Susquehanna decreased their target price on shares of ConocoPhillips from $152.00 to $133.00 and set a “positive” rating for the company in a research report on Friday, January 26th.
+Raymond James decreased their target price on shares of ConocoPhillips from $140.00 to $137.00 and set a “strong-buy” rating for the company in a research report on Wednesday, January 24th.
 Mizuho reiterated a “neutral” rating and issued a $139.00 target price (up previously from $132.00) on shares of ConocoPhillips in a research report on Friday, March 22nd.
-Scotiabank lifted their price objective on shares of ConocoPhillips from $115.00 to $120.00 and gave the stock a “sector perform” rating in a research note on Friday, February 9th.
-UBS Group lifted their price objective on shares of ConocoPhillips from $138.00 to $143.00 and gave the stock a “buy” rating in a research note on Wednesday, February 14th.
-Morgan Stanley upped their price target on ConocoPhillips from $123.00 to $129.00 and gave the company an “overweight” rating in a report on Thursday, March 28th.
-Finally, JPMorgan Chase & Co. cut their price objective on ConocoPhillips from $153.00 to $141.00 and set a “neutral” rating for the company in a research report on Friday, December 8th.
-Five equities research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, ConocoPhillips presently has an average rating of “Moderate Buy” and an average price target of $137.88.
+Scotiabank increased their target price on shares of ConocoPhillips from $115.00 to $120.00 and gave the company a “sector perform” rating in a research report on Friday, February 9th.
+Finally, UBS Group increased their target price on shares of ConocoPhillips from $138.00 to $143.00 and gave the company a “buy” rating in a research report on Wednesday, February 14th.
+Five research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, ConocoPhillips presently has an average rating of “Moderate Buy” and a consensus price target of $137.88.

 ConocoPhillips explores for, produces, transports, and markets crude oil, bitumen, natural gas, liquefied natural gas (LNG), and natural gas liquids in the United States, Canada, China, Libya, Malaysia, Norway, the United Kingdom, and internationally.
 The company's portfolio includes unconventional plays in North America; conventional assets in North America, Europe, Asia, and Australia; global LNG developments; oil sands assets in Canada; and an inventory of global exploration prospects.